< prev index next >

 ! * configuration}.
 The default configuration has a {@code ThreadFactory} that creates

-! * monitoring and management purposes, and has no timeout.
+! * scope, and has no timeout.

 *